tdda/tdda/doc/source/cli.md

 ```
 ### DESCRIPTION

-The `tdda tag` command reads the log of failing tests written by the most
+The `tdda tag` command reads the log of failing tests written by the
-recent reference test run and adds `@tag` decorators to those tests in
+most recent logged `tdda.referencetest` run and adds `@tag` decorators
-their source files.
-Tagged tests can then be run in isolation, allowing
+to those tests in their source files.
+Tagged tests can then be run in
-a rapid edit-test cycle focused on failing tests.
+isolation, allowing a rapid edit-test cycle focused on failing

-Before `tdda tag` can be used, tests must be run with failure logging
+tests.
+A logged run of `tdda.referencetest` uses `--log-failures` or
-enabled, which writes the IDs of failing tests to a log file.
+(for unittest-style tests only) `-F`.

 ### WORKFLOW